The Nittany Lions took Johns Hopkins to double overtime earlier this season

-Chris Doctor enters his fifth season as an assistant coach with the Penn State men's lacrosse team during the 2014-15 academic year.
+Chris Doctor enters his sixth season as an assistant coach with the Penn State men's lacrosse team during the 2015-16 academic year.

-Doctor was pivotal to Penn State's 2013 success as the Lions went 12-5 with a CAA regular season crown and a NCAA Tournament appearance.

-In charge of the face-off crew, Doctor's coaching helped Danny Henneghan to a 57.5 faceoff winning percentage in 2013 as Henneghan earned All-CAA First Team.
+Doctor primarily works with the team's faceoff group, and has coached redshirt junior Drake Kreinz to over-.500 winning percentage at the faceoff 'X' each of his two years as the team's faceoff specialist in 2014 and 2015.
+Doctor's coaching helped Danny Henneghan to a 57.5 faceoff winning percentage in 2013 as Henneghan earned All-CAA First Team.
 Henneghan graduated from Penn State as the school's all-time leader in faceoff wins.

 Prior to Penn State, Doctor served as offensive coordinator at Lafayette for four seasons (2007-10).
 With the Leopards, Doctor assisted with planning daily practices and recruiting.
 He helped coach seven All-Patriot League players and a league Midfielder of the Year and Rookie of the Year.